jiteshjampa/jiteshjampa/README.md

 📫 You can reach me at jampajitesh@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/jitesh-jampa-4b2701199/

-🏗️ Currently Learning prung batch and hibernate stay tuned for updates!
+🏗️ Currently Learning spring batch and hibernate stay tuned for updates!

 🚴‍♂️ When not coding, you'll find me cycling or exploring new technologies.